microsoft/optimization-insights/faq.md

 - The amount of activity in your app
 - Similar usages seen in internal Microsoft apps used for training

+In addition to the Memory and CPU percentages, we also include:

+- The actual allocation sizes (in bytes)
+- A breakdown of the allocated types made within the call

+#### Memory

 For Memory, the number is just a percentage of all allocations made within the trace.
 For example, if an issue takes 24%, that means you spent 24% of all your allocations within that call.

+#### CPU

 For CPU, the percentage is based on the number of CPUs in your machine (4 core, 8 core, etc.) and the trace time.
-For example, it’s a percentage of the total wall clock time of the trace.

-In addition to the Memory and CPU percentages, we also include:

-- The actual allocation sizes (in bytes)
-- A breakdown of the allocated types made within the call
+For example, if your trace is 10 seconds long and you have 4 CPUs, you have a total of 40 seconds of CPU time.
+If the insight says the line of code is using 5% of the CPU, that means it’s using 5% of 40 seconds, which is 2 seconds.

+We’ve developed a model by analyzing internal Microsoft code to learn how much CPU time each line of code should be using.
+We generate insights when your code takes more CPU time than we think it should.

 ### Does enabling Optimization Insights result in additional overhead?